Make an informal challenge

 Informal challenge within 28 days

-If you think you should not have to pay the Penalty Charge Notice (PCN), please:
+If you think you should not have to pay the Penalty Charge Notice (PCN) you can submit an informal challenge.

 You can challenge the PCN informally within 28 days of its issue.
 If you have received a Notice to Owner (NTO) you need to make a formal representation.